-Prof Harner, now in his 80s, is one of the earliest pioneers, advocates and investigators of indigenous shamanic cultures.
-He rediscovered shamanism and brought it to the west.
-He is know as the 'shamans' shaman' on account of his vast travelling and study of this subject matter as both an academic and a practitioner.
-The advantages of his sharing of personal experiences is that we can get a real insight into the nature of shamanism and of the indigenous shamans.
-Shamanism has been a life long passion and this book is the sequel to his classic book The Way of the Shaman, upon which he made his name as a dedicated researcher and practitioner.
+The late Prof Harner was one of the earliest pioneers, advocates and investigators of indigenous cultures and he repackaged them for Western consumption making shamanism a popular healing method.
+His followers describe him as a 'shamans' shaman' on account of his vast travelling and study of this subject matter as both an academic and a practitioner.
+The advantages of sharing his personal experiences is that he provides a glimpse into the nature of indigenous shamanism.
+Shamanism was his life long passion and this book is the sequel to his classic book The Way of the Shaman, upon which he made his name as a dedicated researcher.

-Michael Harner is the founder of the Foundation of Shamanic Studies which is a non profit educational organisation.
+Michael Harner was the founder of the Foundation of Shamanic Studies which is a non profit educational organisation.
 Shamanism is an oral tradition but this book is urgently written to pass on the knowledge gathered by the author over the past 50 years.
-It is an academic book but it includes 'how to' style practical information, with the author's own core techniques of a personal journey of contacting spirit and animal teachers visited in the upper world through the rainbow or the lower world through the cave (all 3 worlds are detailed), providing opportunities to hear heavenly music and receive spiritual healing.
-I found this book inspirational and recommend it for anyone wishing to make a serious study of this subject by a master practitioner, academic and leading light, whether they be a beginner or an experienced seeker.
+It is an academic book but it includes a 'how to' style with practical information, with the author's own perspectives and techniques of a personal journey of contacting spirit and animal teachers.
+Visiting the upper world through the rainbow or the lower world through the cave are detailed as well as the middle world.
+I found this book inspirational and recommend it for anyone wishing to make a study of the subject by its foremost leading light, whether they be a beginner or an experienced seeker.

 Other books by this author include: